 Leggings or tight jeans are ok as long as your top is long and covers your bottom.
 When wearing pants, you need to be covered down to your ankles.

 The most common way to cover your head is with a scarf.
-The local women wear bright colours and are very stylish with the clothing, so don’t think you need to wear all black.
+The local women wear bright colours and are very stylish with their clothing, so don’t think you need to wear all black.

 Black is still worn a lot but not so much among the younger generation.

 You can wear sandals.
-Some guesthouses and hostels will allow you to take your head scarf off on their premises, but do check first.
+Some guesthouses and hostels will allow you to take your headscarf off on their premises but do check first.

 Men aren’t allowed to wear shorts in public, so bring long, lightweight pants as the best option.
 T-shirts are fine to wear in public.
 Men can wear sandals too.

-If you do wear in appropriate clothing it’s not the end of the world, and besides some angry looks from some of the older generation, you’ll probably just end up having a friendly local let you know what’s best to wear.
+If you do wear inappropriate clothing it’s not the end of the world, and besides some angry looks from some of the older generation, you’ll probably just end up having a friendly local let you know what’s best to wear.

-In Tehran the locals push the limits in terms of what they wear in public.
-At the end of 2017 an uprising occurred and supposedly women were no longer required to wear the Hijab in public in Tehran, but wait until you are in the country to find out for certain.
+In Tehran, the locals push the limits in terms of what they wear in public.
+At the end of 2017, an uprising occurred and supposedly women were no longer required to wear the Hijab in public in Tehran, but wait until you are in the country to find out for certain.

-Have A Head Scarf In Your Carry-On Luggage Before Arrival
+Have a Head Scarf in Your Carry-On Luggage Before Arrival

 When you land at the airport, it is respectful to put a scarf straight on your head ladies.
 This will cause no trouble for you by locals or the officials at the airport.